- Public Works

 Streets & Drainage

-Learn how the City manages the life cycle of roadways to maximize the pavement life and to minimize the maintenance costs.
+Learn how roads are managed to maximize pavement life and minimize maintenance costs.

 Guidelines and frequently asked questions regarding stormwater drainage infrastructure maintenance.

 Streets Maintenance Survey

 Learn about the annual survey of residents about which City streets need maintenance in the coming year.

 The Streets Division is responsible for all maintenance and repair of city streets.
 The division also conducts the annual street minor reconstruction program.
 This division is responsible for:

 View the Annual Streets Maintenance Plan for FY 20-21 and FY 21-22.

 The Traffic Division is responsible for all maintenance and repair of city street signs, pavement markings, traffic signals, and school zone flashing lights.
 This division is responsible for: